 But no one disputes the fact that light heavyweight champion Battling Levinsky was one of the true “iron men” of boxing, a highly active fighter who enjoyed a two decade long career during a time when “highly active” meant fighting a dozen times or more in a year.
 In 1914 alone, Levinsky fought 36 times, and all of those contests have been verified.
 Compare that to today where four or five bouts is a busy year for most pugilists.

 Levinsky’s official record is daunting enough.
 It states that he scored 196 wins, including newspaper decisions, in 287 bouts.
 That means that an average year for the fighter whose real name was Barney Lebrowitz involved almost 30 matches.
-But until his dying day, Levinsky maintained that he actually participated in 500 or more contests, and there’s really no way of determining for sure whether his claim is bogus.
-But in the decades since, boxing historians have combed through municipal records and old newspapers to try and determine the truth, and as a result the colourful story of what Levinsky accomplished January 1, 1915 is now widely regarded as just that, a story.
+But until his dying day, Levinsky maintained that he actually participated in more than five hundred contests, and there’s really no way of determining for certain whether his claim is bogus.
+But in the decades since, boxing historians have combed through municipal records and old newspapers to try and determine the truth, and as a result the colorful story of what Levinsky accomplished on January 1, 1915 is now widely regarded as just that, a story.

 Levinsky had the style to be as active as he was.
 A quick, slick, defensive genius, he possessed incredible stamina and thus could box and move round after round, sustaining little punishment as his opponent ineffectively chased him all over the ring.
 His manager, “Dumb” Dan Morgan (the ironic nickname referring to the fact Morgan never stopped talking), boasted for all to hear about Levinsky’s skill and defensive prowess, as well as the fact that it was everything he could do to keep him out of the ring.
 “He’d fight every single night if I let him,” claimed Morgan.